Promise (Mixed Media: Acrylic on Venetian Plaster)

-Gernot's hand-scultped stone benches can be found along the Historical Walkway of the Bow Valley Ranche.
+Gernot's hand-sculpted stone benches can be found along the historical walkway of the Bow Valley Ranche.

-Each bench is custom- designed and carved from Canadian Limestone to represent the unique vision of their individual donor and takes 2-3 months to create.
+Each bench is custom-designed and carved from Canadian Limestone to represent the unique vision of their individual donor and takes 2-3 months to create.
 A total of 10 original limestone benches will complete the Historical Walkway.
-Read more about how you can participate in this landmark progarm.
+Read more about how you can participate in this landmark program.

 Peter J. M. Pallesen

 5 Hand-Crafted Benches Await Your Sponsorship